Brooklands Museum: Collection

 In late 2012, the ex-British Airways/Heathrow Airport 40% scale Concorde model G-CONC was moved to the south end of Brooklands Drive, where it now marks the main entrance to Brooklands Museum.

 The Brooklands contribution to the Royal Air Force's legendary 617 Squadron 'Dambusters' attack on Germany's Ruhr Valley reservoirs on 16–17 May 1943 was commemorated on 12 May 2013 by three impressive flypasts of Brooklands Museum given by the RAF Battle of Britain Memorial Flight's Avro Lancaster – as a special 70th anniversary tribute to Barnes Wallis and the Vickers-Armstrong engineers who developed the Upkeep bouncing bomb.

+The museum also owns the only complete surviving Vickers Vanguard, a Type 953C Merchantman, donated by Hunting Cargo Airlines in 1995, registration G-APEP.

 The museum's aviation exhibits include a 1914 Sopwith Schneider floatplane replica, built by volunteers at Brooklands and funded by the Kingston Aviation Heritage Trust who donated it to the museum in November 2013.
 A 1961 BAC/Hunting Percival Jet Provost T.3A was loaned by Brooklands College 2014 and was sold to Everett Aero, Sproughton, in 2019.
 Prototype Beagle 206X G-ARRM recently returned to Brooklands for the first time since 1994 having been loaned to Farnborough Aviation Museum from 2011 to 2017.

 In February 2015, the museum secured a £4.681 million grant from the Heritage Lottery Fund towards a £7 million Brooklands Aircraft Factory and Race-Track Revival Project.
 This major scheme involved dismantling, fully restoring and relocating the 1940 Bellman Hangar away from the Race Track, building an adjacent two-storey Flight Shed with stores and workshop on the ground floor and restoring the north end of Finishing Straight.
 The latter was completed in June 2017, in time for the 110th anniversary of the track opening and the rest of the project was finished and officially opened as the Brooklands Aircraft Factory by Prince Michael of Kent on 13 November 2017.